 The Class V Common Stock does not participate in the Company's earnings or losses and is therefore not a participating security.
 As such, separate presentation of basic and diluted earnings per share of Class V Common Stock under the two-class method has not been presented.

-The Company excluded the following securities from its computation of diluted shares outstanding as their effect would have been anti-dilutive:
+The Company excluded the following securities from its computation of diluted shares outstanding for the three and six months ended June 30, 2024 and 2023 as their effect would have been anti-dilutive: